Negatively Curved Graphs: Other Forms of Negative Curvature

+So if every vertex is incident to $d$ edges and satisfies the above assumptions, then it has negative curvature if $d > 6$, positive curvature if $d < 6$, and zero curvature if $d = 6$. \end{remark}

+Note that every graph can be embedded in a $2$-manifold with sufficiently large genus.
+If we are discussing a graph without any particular embedding associated to it, then we will use Remark \ref{equal triangles}

-As a comparison, a second definition of curvature comes from the genus of the space a graph embeds into, and from Euler's formula.
-This second definition was proven to not measure congestion well in \cite{NS}.
-Still, we will mention it in the notation of angles to compare definitions.
+Definitions of graph curvature later in this paper will be based on Definition \ref{angles}, unless stated otherwise.
+A second definition of curvature comes from the genus of the space a graph embeds into, and from Euler's formula.
+This second definition was proven to not measure congestion well in \cite{NS}, but we include it as a comparison.

 \begin{defn} [Gaussian Curvature] For a given graph $G$, the curvature of a vertex $v$ is